-Accident year Year of occurrence of a loss.
-Claim payments and reserves for claims and claim expenses are allocated to the year in which the loss occurred for losses occurring contracts and in the year the loss was reported for claims made contracts.

-Acquisition expenses

-The aggregate expenses incurred by a company for acquiring new business, including commissions, underwriting expenses, premium taxes and administrative expenses.
+made contracts.
+Acquisition expenses The aggregate expenses incurred by a company for acquiring new business, including commissions, underwriting expenses, premium taxes and administrative expenses.
 Additional case reserves Additional case reserves represent management's estimate of reserves for claims and claim expenses that are allocated to specific contracts, less paid and reported losses by the client.

-Attachment point The dollar amount of loss (per occurrence or in the aggregate, as the case may be) above which excess of loss reinsurance becomes operative.
+Attachment point The dollar amount of loss (per occurrence or in the aggregate, as the case may be) above which excess of year in which the loss occurred for losses occurring contracts and in the year the loss was reported for claims loss reinsurance becomes operative.

+The dollar amount of loss (per occurrence or in the aggregate, as the case may be) above which excess of furnished to a reinsurer by the ceding insurers or reinsurers.